Program Staff

 Dee studied Social Work at the University of Alaska, Fairbanks.

-Valley CASA Program Coordinator
+Valley Program Coordinator

 Robin was born in Dallas, Texas but grew up in Palmer, Alaska.
 As a passionate advocate for marginalized and at-risk communities, she has both personal and professional knowledge of the continued strain on children in adverse conditions.
 She graduated Dean’s List from Charter College with a Certificate of Paralegal Studies and has previously worked at The Seldovia Village Tribe in Seldovia, Alaska as their lead Marketing associate.
 Robin came to Valley CASA after working at the Palmer Courthouse as a Courtroom Judicial Assistant.
 From her experience in the Alaska Court System, she is familiar with CINA and other complex courtroom rules and procedures.